blom/puppet-extract/README.md

 * [Homepage](https://github.com/blom/puppet-extract)

-Extracts an archive file and optionally downloads it first (expects `curl` to be installed).
+Puppet module for downloading and extracting archives.
+Requires `curl` to be installed.

 Usage
 -----